 Toxicity

-The Hoya Pubicalyx is toxic to cats and dogs, so make sure to keep it out of the reach of any furry companions.
+The Hoya Pubicalyx is toxic to cats and dogs, so keep it out of the reach of any furry companions.

 Fertiliser